bugsnag/bugsnag-node/README.md

 Capturing All Errors
 --------------------

-For bugsnag to be notified of all uncaught exceptions and unhandled error event emmiter events, you should use 'autoNotify' to wrap your code.
-This will wrap the enclosing code in a [domain](http://nodejs.org/api/domain.html)
+For Bugsnag to be notified of all uncaught exceptions and unhandled error event emmiter events, you should use 'autoNotify' to wrap your code.
+This will wrap the enclosing code in a [domain](http://nodejs.org/api/domain.html).

 ```javascript
 bugsnag.autoNotify(function(){